ndkma/comment_generator/README.md

 student report cards, for Writing, Listening, Reading and Speaking.

-To use, get an API key from together.ai (You get enough free credits on sign-up)
+To use, get an API key from together.ai (You get enough free credits on sign-up) Make sure the together library is in your venv.

 In main.py, paste your API key where it says "YOUR TOGETHER.AI API KEY HERE" in string format.